haberdashPI/german_track/README.md

 (which are stored in the `data/exp_pro` subfolder).
 In `data/exp_raw/config.json` you can specify the location of the raw BDF files and Presentation *.log files for your local machine.
-Once specified, you can use the following steps to generate the preprocessed data on your.
-This pipeline will skip file generation if it finds existing files in `data/` so you can also use this pipeline to add preprocessed data for a new participant, by including their raw BDF file in the same location as all other participant's raw data.
+Once specified, you can use the following steps to generate the preprocessed data on your computer.
+This pipeline will skip file generation if it finds existing files in the output directory so you can also use this pipeline to add preprocessed data for a new participant, by including their raw BDF file in the same location as all other participant's raw data.

-1. Call `scripts/matlab//read_eeg_events.m` to generate *.csv files with the event triggers
+1. Call `scripts/matlab/read_eeg_events.m` to generate *.csv files with the event triggers.
+2. **Optional** comment out the call to `redatedir` to generate the data in the same output directory as used previously.
+2. If you skipped step 2, update the dated directory in `dateconfig.json`.
-2. Call `scripts/matlab/read_sound_events.R` to filter the events based on the Presentation log file.
+3. Call `scripts/matlab/read_sound_events.R` to filter the events based on the Presentation log file.
 The result will be a set of 150 events, corresponding to the start of the 50 trials for each of the three conditions.
 This script must be run incrementally: i.e. copy each section of code to R and verify the output, as you run it. (e.g. there is a graph that gets generated of all events in the EEG file).
-3. Call `scripts/matlab/read_eeg_response.m` to generate the `*.mat` files with the preprocessed event streams.
+4. Call `scripts/matlab/read_eeg_response.m` to generate the `*.mat` files with the preprocessed event streams.
-4. Call `scripts/matlab/clean_data.m` and run through the steps manually to eliminated any egregious artificats.
+5. Call `scripts/matlab/clean_data.m` and run through the steps manually to eliminated any egregious artificats.
-5. Call `scripts/matlab/clean_with_mcca.m` and run to generate data cleaned with MCCA.
+6. Call `scripts/matlab/clean_with_mcca.m` and run to generate data cleaned with MCCA.
-6. Optionally call `scripts/julia/mat2bson.jl` to convert the matlab files to bson files for easy loading in julia.
+7. Optionally call `scripts/julia/mat2bson.jl` to convert the matlab files to bson files for easy loading in julia.

 ## Project organization